SSamoridny/Good-README-Generator/README.md

 ## Description:

-         This project will generate a README file for you
+         This project creates a README file for you

 ## Installation:

-         NPM Install and run node index.js
+         NPM Install

 ## Usage:

-         UPon running the app you will be asked questions.
-Upon answering these questions your README will be generated
+         You will be prompted to answer some questions about your project.
+Upon answering them your README will be generated

 ## Credits:

-        Fil, Daniel and Google
+        Fil, Daniel and Goolge as well as classmates who asked great questions

 ## GitHUb Adress: